woonsupkim/woonsupkim/README.md

 Data Scientist, Engineering & Business Intelligence professional with experience in advisory and product management.

-My ambition is to help the world make sense of data and do something useful with it. \n Various industries converged on data analytics, but many lack the skills to harvest it properly; there are many resources, but little is being cultivated to produce some sort of good.
+My ambition is to help the world make sense of data and do something useful with it. <br>
+Various industries converged on data analytics, but many lack the skills to harvest it properly; there are many resources, but little is being cultivated to produce some sort of good.
 I intend to fill this gap by harvesting relevant datasets, conducting detailed analyses, and producing accurate insights to make actionable recommendations.